Video games have gone through several evolutions throughout the years, and difficulty level is one of the most obvious changes.

 In their eyes, the more times you got a game over, the better.
 You'll just end up spending more money once you feel you've got the hang of it—but you'll just keep dying over and over again.

-In the early days of video games, developers were mathematicians and computer science experts.
+In the early days of video games, developers were mainly mathematicians and computer science experts.
 Video games were built entirely from scratch, which doesn't encourage an abundance of creativity.

-Developers actually want you to finish their games—they spent too much time and money on graphics to have you quit after the first level.
+Developers actually want you to finish their games now.
+They spent too much time and money on that content to have you quit out of frustration after the first level.

-You no longer have to play games where you spend one hour trying to jump over a gap in a platform.
+You no longer have to play games where you spend one hour trying to jump over a single gap in a platform.
 Every game function has been refined, allowing you to run, jump, and fight with ease.

 Attracting the New Wave of Gamers

-I don't want to attack the younger generation, but it's a known fact that the population’s attention span has been getting worse.
+I don't want to attack the younger generation, but it's a known fact that our attention span as a society has been getting worse.

 Easy games give young gamers confidence, making them want to spend more time and money on the game.
 When AAA games today are all about microtransactions, developers start pushing out games to satisfy the cravings of young people.

 Games were hard, and you had to deal with it.
 When that's all you have, you're forced to put up with all the faulty mechanics and outrageous obstacles in a game.

-Overall, games didn't necessarily get harder, they just evolved.
+Overall, games didn't necessarily get harder.
+They just evolved.
 Developers have the technology to make games more attractive to every gamer, and some decide to use it.